Alphabetical Listing of Composers of Cello Concertos

 Hahanov, Dudar (1921-1995) was a Soviet-Ossetian composer who wrote a cello concerto.

 Hahn, Reynaldo (1874-1947) was a Venezuelan-born French composer who started writing a cello concerto (known as the Concerto inachevé) in 1905 but left it incomplete after two movements.
-These have been recorded by Roland Pidoux for Maguelone.
+These have been recorded by Roland Pidoux for Maguelone in a version for cello and piano made by Fernand Pollain.
+This may be heard on YouTube (Part 1; Part 2).

 Halffter, Cristóbal (1930-2021) was a Spanish composer who wrote two cello concertos.
-The first was written in 1974 for Siegfried Palm and does not seem to have been recorded but Palm can be heard playing it in a 1976 performance on YouTube.
-The second subtitled Only silence remains was written in 1985 for Mstislav Rostropovich and was recorded by him for Erato (now on Warner), and also by Boris Pergamenschikov for Auvidis Montaigne.
+The first was written in 1974 for Siegfried Palm and does not seem to have been recorded.
+The second subtitled Only silence remains was written in 1985 for Mstislav Rostropovich and was recorded by him for Erato (now on Warner and YouTube), and by Boris Pergamenschikov for Auvidis Montaigne (also on YouTube).
 Halffter also wrote a work for four cellos and strings.

 Hall, Richard (1903-1982) was a British composer who wrote a cello concerto in 1944.